-Basin has a cornucopia of fresh-made bath products, including glycerin soaps and wonderful bath bombs.
-The Art of Disney is a one-of-a-kind gallery filled with animation cels, original artwork, limited editions, lithographs, and fine art.
+Basin has a cornucopia of fresh-made bath products, including wonderful bath bombs.
+The Art of Disney is filled with animation cels, original artwork, limited editions, lithographs, and fine art.
 Arribas Brothers has products that crystal and metal artists make before your eyes.
-Summer Sands features hip designer duds and swimwear.
+Summer Sands features hip designer duds (think skate and surf) as well as a selection of swimwear.
 If you prefer a sportier look, try Team Mickey Athletic Club, with its sports-minded character clothing and NASCAR and ESPN merchandise.
-Once Upon A Toy shelves popular games (including Disney-themed versions of Mr. Potato Head, Clue, and Monopoly) and touts a build-your-own-light-saber station.
+Once Upon A Toy, one of my favorite toy stores of all time, shelves popular games (including Disney-themed versions of Mr. Potato Head, Clue, and Monopoly) and touts a build-your-own-lightsaber station.